Angelus Projects ……….. From little things….

 They came from different parts of Australia and under the guidance of Father Vincent Doyle and Mrs. Murphy, the group decided to create a community support network for God’s ‘Anawim’.

-Paul Murphy (one of our Directors) has been working in conjunction with St. Vincent de Paul Homeless Project Officer on a program by the government.
-‘On track’ has helped Paul to place persons who were not suitable or ready to move on from the Homeless Accommodation at the Winsome Hotel.
+Paul Murphy (one of our Directors) has been working in conjunction with St. Vincent de Paul Homeless Project Officer on a government program ‘On track’ .
+Paul has helped to place persons who were not suitable or ready to move on from the Homeless Accommodation at the Winsome Hotel.

 Lismore’s Anawim Community